sci-visus/NSDF-WIRED/readme.md

 # WIRED Global

 Welcome to NSDF's WIRED Global Center GitHub repository.
-NSDF and Wired Global aim to connect climate, weather, power grid, and social data with essential software tools and computing resources.
+NSDF and WIRED Global aim to connect climate, weather, power grid, and social data with essential software tools and computing resources.
 We will empower researchers with advanced tools for data acquisition, storage, management, integration, mining, and visualization.

 ## Table of Contents